dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 -------------

 All components in dCache are CELLs and they are independent and can interact with each other by sending messages.
+Such architecture today knows as Microservices with message queue.
 For the minimal instalation of dCache the following cells must be configured in **/etc/dcache/dcache.conf** file.